The Invisible Inventories Zine

 Contributors include Chao Tayiana Maina, George Abungu, Wandile Kasibe, The Nest Collective, SHIFT Collective and other leading voices in cultural heritage and decolonization.

-The zine is available for sale in print and digital editions via Iwalewa Books.
+The zine is available for sale in print and digital editions via Soma Nami Books (Kenya) and Iwalewa Books (Germany).